emmahone/etcd-101/README.md

 # Does adding additional peers to an etcd cluster improve performance?
 While etcd is designed to be a scalable and distributed key-value store, running etcd clusters with a large number of peers can introduce some downsides and challenges.
 Here are a few potential issues to consider:

-- Increased network complexity: As the number of etcd peers increases, so does the complexity of the network topology.
+- `Increased network complexity`: As the number of etcd peers increases, so does the complexity of the network topology.
 Each additional peer adds more connections and potential points of failure, which can make it more difficult to troubleshoot network issues.

-- Higher resource requirements: Running a large etcd cluster can require significant computing resources, particularly memory and CPU.
+- `Higher resource requirements`: Running a large etcd cluster can require significant computing resources, particularly memory and CPU.
 In order to maintain good performance and reliability, each peer in the cluster should have enough resources to handle the load.

-- Slower write performance: With a larger number of peers, the consensus protocol used by etcd to ensure consistency and availability can become slower.
+- `Slower write performance`: With a larger number of peers, the consensus protocol used by etcd to ensure consistency and availability can become slower.
 This is because each write operation must be replicated across all peers in the cluster, and as the number of peers increases, the time required for consensus can increase.

-- Increased risk of split-brain: In a large etcd cluster, the risk of split-brain (where different peers in the cluster have different views of the state) can be higher.
+- `Increased risk of split-brain`: In a large etcd cluster, the risk of split-brain (where different peers in the cluster have different views of the state) can be higher.
 This can occur if network partitions or other issues cause peers to become disconnected from each other.
 If this happens, it can be difficult to recover a consistent state without manual intervention.

 Overall, while it is possible to run etcd clusters with a large number of peers, doing so requires careful consideration of the potential downsides and trade-offs.
 It is important to ensure that the cluster is properly configured, monitored, and maintained in order to ensure reliable and consistent operation.
 Openshift has choosen 3 peers as the optimal tradeoff between performance and resilience.